jmmoore/announcements/README.md

 * July 28th at The Labor Party

-## Tonight's talk!
+## Tonight's event!

-React, Flux, and Immutable JS

-Brian Simpson
+Java Talks: The Java Ecosystem